HooplaHoorah/agentic-ad-optimizer/docs/api-contracts.md

 Regenerates the FIBO image for an existing creative using a partial update to the FiboImageSpec.

 ### Request body (RegenerateRequest)
-- `creative_id`: string identifier of the creative variant to regenerate
+- - `variant`: the full CreativeVariant object for the creative you want to regenerate.
+The backend uses this object to merge its existing `fibo_spec` with the provided patch.
-- `spec_patch`: partial `FiboImageSpec` object containing fields to override (e.g., mood, style, palette).
-Only the provided fields will be merged into the existing spec.
+- `spec_patch`: a partial FiboImageSpec object containing only the fields you want to override (e.g. `camera_angle`, `shot_type`, `lighting_style`, `color_palette`, `background_type`, `prompt`).
+Only provided fields are merged into the existing spwill be merged into the existing spec.

 ### Response body (CreativeVariant)
 Returns the updated creative variant with new `image_url`, updated `fibo_spec`, and `image_status` fields.
 See the CreativeVariant response above for field descriptions.